GROUPOЇD

 LIBRARY

-Then we formalize this theory in one of mathematical language best suited for that theory.
+Second, we formalize this theory in one of the mathematical languages best suited for that theory:

 Foundations